Exhibiting and Judging Garden Vegetables

 Root crops more often are shown in groups of eight to 12.
 Because crops such as potatoes, onions, carrots and beets are more variable in shape and development, a larger sample is necessary for a better evaluation.

 For crops that are very productive and relatively uniform, an even larger sample is necessary.
 Therefore, such items as snap beans or cherry tomatoes are displayed in groups of 18 to 24.

 Leafy vegetables, such as cabbage or lettuce, usually are shown as single heads, but when leaves are cut individually, such as for chard or rhubarb, about six to 12 stems should be in each display.

-The rules should list the amount for each exhibit determined by the committee.
-If any changes are made, announcements should be made well in advance of display time so that participants are prepared to display correct number of vegetables.
+The contest rules should list the amount for each exhibit determined by the show or fair committee.
+If any changes are made, announcements should be made well in advance of display time so that participants are prepared to display the correct number of vegetables.